kubevirt/node-maintenance-operator/README.md

 `lastError` represents the latest error if any for the latest reconciliation.

-`pendingPods` is an array of pods that failed to be evicted in the latest reconciliation.
+`pendingPods` PendingPods is a list of pending pods for eviction.

+`totalPods` is the total number of all pods on the node from the start.

+`evictionPods` is the total number of pods up for eviction from the start.

 ## Tests